 Some organizations are beginning to move their sales teams back to work in the company office in staggered shifts to avoid overcrowding of the office space.

 The question is, are salespeople more productive working from home or in the office?
 The answer may surprise you.
-This article is the first of two articles on becoming more successful in virtual selling.
-The second article is How to Equip and Fund Salespeople for Virtual Selling Success.

 There is a lot of value in the water-cooler effect for salespeople in working in an office with easy access to SME knowledge, meeting people in different departments and sharing stories with colleagues.
 However this social aspect aside, salespeople are more productive working from home, and part of the problem is the office itself.